pal1000/save-legacy-intel-graphics/readme.md

 Cons:
 - breaks digital signature of the OpenGL driver which needs fixing by removing it and replacing it with new code signature to retain compatibility with protected processes like Virtualbox;
 - if downloading a pre-patched copy from Internet (not recommended) it must be for your Intel GPU generation;
-- this method is dirty and prone to serious error and require serious coding skills to perform;
-- if you use the easy route of pre-patched DLLs prepare for serious malware risk.
+- this is the riskiest method.

 2. Alter or remove the manifest of programs lacking OpenGL support (remove the tag that contains `{8` unique identifier from the manifest)